elsa-lab/base-env/docs/env-vars.md

 ## CUDA_VISIBLE_DEVICES

 This variable specifies which GPU device can be used by user program.
 The default value of this variable is set to `0`, implying that the only GPU that can be used by any user program is GPU0.
-Currently, ELSA lab's compuatational platform supports up to 3 GPU devices.
+Currently, ELSA Lab's compuatational platform supports up to 3 GPU devices.
 To select the GPU to run you program on, please set the value of this variable to either 0, 1, or 2 (if available).

 # Tensorflow Relate Variables